RawanAlharbi/website/content/authors/admin/_index.md

 I am a computer science Ph.D. candidate at Northwestern University.
 I work in the interdisciplinary Health Aware Bits (HABits) lab directed by my advisor Prof. Nabil Alshurafa.

+I am interested in designing and building accessible human-centered wearable systems that enhance wellbeing.
+For my Ph.D. research, I focus on improving data collection methods to enhance the privacy and accountability of behavioral sensing wearable systems.